AtaGowani/Construction/README.md

 # Under Construction Webpage Design

 This is a under construction page I designed and developed while my website was under construction.
-It is not up here for anyone else who is looking for a creative and simple under construction page to put up or to be inspired from.
+It is now up here for anyone else who is looking for a creative and simple under construction page to put up or to be inspired from.

 ## How to use it?